 Pretreatment and Maintenance

-The long-term performance of an underground stormwater system is dependent upon preventing sediment from entering the system.
+The long-term performance of an underground infiltration basin is dependent upon preventing sediment from entering the system.
 By installing a pretreatment system, sediment will not have the opportunity to clog the fabric, fill the leveling bed, or clog the micropores of the soil.